savvasdalkitsis/minecraft-mod-kevin-nation/README.md

-# Kotlin Modding Skeleton
+# Kevin Nation minecraft mod

-Provides an example mod written in Kotlin using Kotlin for Forge.
+A mod written for the community minecraft server https://kevin-nation.com